THORPE UNDERGRADUATE INTERNSHIPS

-The internship program is named for former Council Member Bill Thorpe, who served the Chapel Hill community for nearly 30 years.
+This internship program is named for former Council Member Bill Thorpe, who served the Chapel Hill community for nearly 30 years.
 He first served on the Council from 1977 to 1981, served another term from 1983 to 1987, and returned to the Council on Dec.
 5, 2005.
 He served as Mayor pro-tem from 1985 to 1987.
-He initiated the Town's first formal undergraduate internship program in 2006.
 Thorpe passed away on Sept.
 27, 2008.

 To be considered for an undergraduate internship position with the Town of Chapel Hill, candidates must: